 There is an interesting federal court opinion that came out this month on a street artist/violinist who was barred by a police officer from playing the Ocean City boardwalk.
 Faced with the threat of

 arrest, three months in jail and a $500 fine, plaintiff waited a year and filed a lawsuit.

 Plaintiff filed a motion for injunctive relief, asking the court order Ocean City not to enforce a 30-foot audibility restriction on the O.C. boardwalk.

-Judge Hollander looked at the factors to consider in warranting injunctiive relief.
+Judge Hollander looked at the factors to consider in warranting injunctive relief.
 The most interesting to me is: who do you think will win?
 Judge Hollander believes the plaintiff will win.

 This is a classic declaratory relief opinion, the same stuff I use when teaching torts to my students.
-It will be taught in Maryland law schools, I bet, because it is a fun application of the relevant factors.
+I bet it will be taught in Maryland law schools because it is a fun application of the relevant factors.
 You can find the opinion in Hassay v.
 Ocean City here.